flare-foundation/flare-systems-deployment/README.md

 Since docker-compose.yaml is provided you can start everything with `docker compose up -d` and stop everything with `docker compose down`.
 Database is persisted in a named docker volume.
 If you need to wipe database you need to remove the volume manually.
 When upstream codebase is changed new images need to be pulled with `docker compose pull`.

+### Fdc suite

+Fdc protocol requires underlying chain infrasructure.
+You can deploy it from [this repository](https://github.com/flare-foundation/fdc-suite-deployment).

 ### Feed value provider

 Start your own feed value provider or alternatively use example provider: